frankpengau/buildkite-plugin-tester/README-custom.md

 # NOTES
 ## Issues
+### Error: BATS_TMPDIR (/tmp) is not writable🚨 Error: The command exited with status 1
-### `faccessat2` sys call returning a `EPERM` error code instead of `ENOSYS` error code.
+#### `faccessat2` sys call returning a `EPERM` error code instead of `ENOSYS` error code.

 More specifically, `Linux 5.8` (release 5.8.18) released on 02 August 2020, introduced `faccessat2` sys call, which was then implemented in `glibc` (GNU C Library) (glibc 2.33), which returned different error codes: `EPERM` (139 - The operation is not permitted.), instead of `ENOSYS` (134 - The function is not implemented.).

 `libseccomp` and `runc` which use `glibc` were affected and hence, this affected `moby` and therefore, `Docker`.

+Paraphrased from Docker page:
+>`seccomp` (Secure Computing mode) is a linux kernel feature, which is used to restrict actions within the container.
+The seccomp() system call operates on the seccomp state of the calling process, to restrict your application's access.
+Default seccomp profile disables around 44 system calls out of 300+.

+Just a side note, upon further investigation it seems like the restrictive seccomp filter was causing access problems which then led to returning `EPERM` instead of `ENOSYS`.

-Ultimately, in our use case, this affected us in accessing the default `BATS_TMPDIR` directory: `/tmp`, as we are doing `dind (docker in docker)`, when using the `buildkite-plugins/docker-buildkite-plugin` to do containerised builds with the `buildkite-plugins/buildkite-plugin-tester` image.
+Ultimately, in our use case, this affected us in accessing the default `BATS_TMPDIR` directory: `/tmp` (`Error: BATS_TMPDIR (/tmp) is not writable🚨 Error: The command exited with status 1`), as we are doing `dind (docker in docker)`, when using the `buildkite-plugins/docker-buildkite-plugin` to do containerised builds with the `buildkite-plugins/buildkite-plugin-tester` image.

 References:
 - Error Code Guide: https://www.ibm.com/docs/en/zos/2.5.0?topic=codes-return-errnos